mattpolzin/pg-idris/README.md

 ```idris
 expectedQuery [String, String, Bool] "select schemaname, tablename, hasindexes from pg_tables limit 10" conn
 ```
-You can find the Idris types supported by `expectedQuery` under the definition of [`HasDefaultType`](https://github.com/mattpolzin/pg-idris/blob/main/src/Postgres/Data/PostgresValue.idr#L107).
+You can support additional types for `expectedQuery` by creating new implementations of the `DBStringCast` interface.
+Idris's `:doc DBStringCast` will tell you what types are supported out of box by `pg-idris`.